HSN2

-Hereditary sensory neuropathy, type II also known as HSN2 is a region of a parent protein which in humans in encoded by the WNK1 gene.
+Hereditary sensory neuropathy, type II also known as HSN2 is a region of a parent protein which in humans is encoded by the WNK1 gene.
 It is a transcript variant of the WNK1 gene that is selectively expressed in nervous system tissues, and during development.
 Mutations in this exon of the WNK1 gene have been identified as causative in genetic neuropathy syndromes, and in inherited pain insensitivity.

 Function

-The HSN2-containing WNK1 isoforms are expressed in the sensory transducing neurons of the peripheral nervous system, as well as in the central nervous system.
+The HSN2-containing WNK1 isoforms are expressed in the sensory transducing neurons both in the peripheral nervous system and the central nervous system.
 The sensory afferent neurons expressing the HSN2 splice variant of WNK1 are associated with the transmission of sensory and nociceptive signals.
 The novel protein product of the isoform is more plentiful in sensory neurons than motor neurons.
 It is proposed that this gene product may play a role in the development and/or maintenance of peripheral sensory neurons or their supporting Schwann cells.